story

 Barbara Widmer

-Shortly after taking over Brancaia, Bruno and Brigitte Widmer managed to win an important award: The 1983 Brancaia vintage won at the Chianti Classico tasting of Vinum , a Swiss magazine, took first place.
-Many more top ratings from domestic and foreign magazines and wine connoisseurs followed in the years to come.
-From the initial two wines, an exciting portfolio of 9 wines, 2 grappas and a cold-pressed olive oil has emerged over the years.
+Shortly after taking over Brancaia, Bruno and Brigitte Widmer won a prestigious award: the 1983 Brancaia vintage took first place at the Chianti Classico tasting of Vinum, a Swiss magazine.
+Over the years, many more top ratings from both domestic and international critics followed.
+From the original two wines, the portfolio has grown to include 9 wines, 2 grappas, and a cold-pressed olive oil.

 Brigitte & Bruno Widmer